metagenlab/diag_pipelines/README.md

 Update the config file for your needs.

-In the general_workflow.rules, change the value of the snakemake_path variable to the full path of the git folder.
+In the `general_workflow.rules` file, change the value of the snakemake_path variable to the full path of the git folder.